Filipedgeraldo/SCDTR-project/canbus/canbus/README.txt

 Information about SCDTR project group number XX

+!!use EEPROM write program to write teh id value before start!!

+EEPROM info:
+	addr 0 - myID
+	addr 1 - number of nodes in the system

 CanBus communication:
 	.messages allow 2 floats of 4 bytes - define message size of 8